JorjBauer/aiie/README.md

 Homebrew, you can build and run it like this:

 <pre>
-  $ make opencv
+  $ make
-  $ ./aiie-opencv /path/to/disk.dsk
+  $ ./aiie-sdl /path/to/disk.dsk
 </pre>

-As the name implies, this requires that OpenCV is installed and in /usr/local/lib.
+As the name implies, this requires that SDL is installed and in /usr/local/lib.
 I've done that with Homebrew like this

 <pre>
-  $ brew install opencv
+  $ brew install sdl2
 </pre>

-"Why OpenCV?" you might ask.
-Well, it's just because I had code from another project lying around that directly manipulated OpenCV bitmap data.
-It's functional, and the Mac build is only about functional testing (for me).

 Mockingboard
 ============